+- manufacturer's specifications;

+- independent engineering information;

+- the taxpayer's own past experience with similar assets;

+- · the accounting write-off period; and

-- manufacturer's specifications; - independent engineering information; - the taxpayer's own past experience with similar assets; or - the past experience of other users of similar assets.
+- the past experience of other users of similar assets.

 The Commissioner's discretion in this regard will be exercised upon assessment or audit of the case.
 Taxpayers must ensure that they have the necessary information or documentation pertaining to the period of write-off readily available when requested by the Commissioner.